Telegram-Mini-Apps/telegram-apps/README.md

 development on Telegram Mini Apps platform.
 To learn more about specific packages, follow their own [documentations](https://docs.telegram-mini-apps.com).

+> [!WARNING]
-> ⚠️ Working with @telegram-apps packages, you must not install the SDK from Telegram presented by
+> Working with @telegram-apps packages, you must not install the SDK from Telegram presented by
 > a single file - telegram-web-app.js.
 Using both @telegram-apps packages and telegram-web-app.js
 > will surely lead to bugs.